fishbrain/engineering-blog/public/content/posts/boosting-efficiency-with-git-aliases/index.md

 ### Pro Tip

-As I already mentioned, lot of the companies like using this kind of branches name `ABC-12345-description-of-the-feature-im-working-on` which is a combination of Jira ticket number and its description.
-If you are as lazy developer as I am, you probably don't like typing the whole thing manually every time when creating a new branch.
+As I already mentioned, lots of companies like using these kind of branch names `ABC-12345-description-of-the-feature-im-working-on` which are a combination of Jira ticket number and its description.
+If you are as lazy a developer as I am, you probably don't like typing the whole thing manually every time when creating a new branch.
 Can we automate it?
 Of course, we can!

 The ultimate goal is this: